 If you can't find what you need in the online resources, then check the suggested reference books or the library catalog.

-Be sure to check Full Text Finder for periodicals that may be fulltext in another database in our collection.
+Be sure to check INDY for periodicals that may be fulltext in another database in our collection.
 Full Text Finder will also indicate the print subscription in our library, if we have it.

 When the record states that an embargo is in place for a certain length of time, the publisher has refused to allow the digitization of the articles for the current months, year or years.